Proof of knowledge of German (‘German before immigration’)

 - By meeting the requirements for Module 1 or Module 2 of the Integration Agreement (knowledge of German at the A2 or B1 level of the Common European Framework of Reference for Languages)

 - In the case of third-country nationals who wish to obtain "settlement permit – artists" for the pursuit of artistic activity in one of the arts sectors referred to in Section 2 pragraph 1 items 1 to 3 of the Kunstförderungsgesetz (Law on the promotion of art), BGBl.
 I No 146/1988; in the event of doubt as to the existence of such an activity, an opinion on this matter must be obtained from the competent Federal Minister.

-The language diploma or certificate must not be more than one year old at the time of submission.
+The language diploma must not be more than one year old at the time of submission.

 Proof of knowledge of German does not need to be provided by: